techiadarsh/Name-Calculator/README.md

- Name-Calculator that calculates the number of character in your name string using ANGULAR.js check it at: https://techiadarsh.github.io/Name-Calculator/
+It is an app to calculate the number of character in the string of your name taken as input.
+It is build on Angular.js
+ check it at: https://techiadarsh.github.io/Name-Calculator/